Skip to main content

 It includes career exploration because students have to know what jobs are good matches for them in the future.
 It includes professionalism because students need to know the behavioral expectations of a workplace versus their social group.

 Career development, personal financial literacy, digital citizenship — they all play into career readiness to create a well-informed, well-rounded student who’s ready for the workforce!
+In fact, these are just a few of the different topics that career readiness covers.

 Career readiness encompasses everything that a student needs to know to launch a successful occupational life, along with all of the accomplishment, pride, stability, and progression that entails.